 Since Prime Minister Stephen Harper’s Conservative Party won power in 2006, there has been a gradual tightening of media protocols for federal scientists and other government workers.
 Researchers who once would have felt comfortable responding freely and promptly to journalists are now required to direct inquiries to a media-relations office, which demands written questions in advance, and might not permit scientists to speak.
 Canadian journalists have documented several instances in which prominent researchers have been prevented from discussing published, peer-reviewed literature.
 Policy directives and e-mails obtained from the government through freedom of information reveal a confused and Byzantine approach to the press, prioritizing message control and showing little understanding of the importance of the free flow of scientific knowledge.

 The situation has gotten worse since the article’s publication.
 Nuked: the world-renowned Experimental Lakes Area (ELA) near Kenora in northwestern Ontario.

-World-renowned Canadian environmentalist, Dr. David Suzuki, was forced to quit the David Suzuki Foundation after government allocated $8 million to the Canada Revenue Agency (CRA) to crackdown on charities engaged in “political activities.”
+World-renowned Canadian environmentalist, Dr. David Suzuki, was forced to quit the David Suzuki Foundation after government allocated $8 million to the Canada Revenue Agency (CRA) to crackdown on charities engaged in so-called “political activities.”

-Changes to the proposed by Bill C-38, the omnibus budget recently rammed through Parliament, seek to weaken or eliminate Canada’s once-mighty environmental protections.
+Meanwhile, changes to the proposed by Bill C-38, the omnibus budget recently rammed through Parliament, seek to weaken or eliminate Canada’s once-mighty environmental protections.
 Particularly the Fisheries Act.
 Jeffrey A. Hutchings, President of the Canadian Society For Ecology and Evolution, a professor in the Department of Biology at Dalhousie University, expressed his concerns in this letter to Keith Ashfield, the Minister of Fisheries and Oceans.